yuxng/YCB_Video_toolbox/README.md

 	}

 ### Annotation
-The *-meta.mat file in the YCB-Video data contains the following fields:
+The *-meta.mat file in the YCB-Video dataset contains the following fields:
 - center: 2D location of the projection of the 3D model origin in the image
 - cls_indexes: class labels of the objects
 - factor_depth: divde the depth image by this factor to get the actual depth vaule